aamster/aamster.github.io/_posts/2024-10-03-sequence_to_sequence_models_1.md

 We then take the $$softmax$$, resulting in a probability for each timestep $$t$$.

 Finally, we multiply this by the matrix $$V$$.
 The resulting vector is of size $$d_v$$ and each element is a weighted sum of importances calculated from the attention weights in the previous step.

+#### How is attention different from the previous encoder-decoder approach?

+In [Figure 6](#figure6) we showed an encoder-decoder architecture in which a __context vector__ is passed to each decoding step.
+We noted that this context vector is computed from the output of the encoder and is the same at every decoding step.
+We noted that this has the potential problem that the entire input must be encoded into a single meaningful representation.

+__Attention__ tries to fix this problem by figuring out what the most relevant bits of the input are for each decoding step.
+In the example long input that we made up above
+> I have socks that are thick and made of wool because it is cold outside; it is comfortable to wear around the house while I look outside at the white snow gently falling to the ground.

+when we are translating at the end the phrase "white snow", maybe "socks that are thick and made of wool" is less relevant than "outside" and "gently falling to the ground".

+In this way the attention mechanism allows us to pay attention to only the relevant parts of the input for each decoding step, and so we don't have to construct a single meaning of the entire input.

 ### Measuring performance of translation tasks: BLEU score